Educational Psychology

 Upload the essay under "Personal Statement" in the Materials section in the graduate application.

-Upload your resume/CV under the "Resume/CV" in the Materials section of the graduate application.
+Upload it under “Resume/CV” in the Materials section of the graduate application.

+This statement may be used to nominate exceptional applicants for graduate fellowships.
+(See the Graduate School's DOVE Fellowship page for more information).
 Submitting the diversity statement is optional, but highly encouraged, especially for applicants who have experienced hardships or obstacles to complete their previous undergraduate or graduate education (e.g., coming from diverse ethnic, racial, or educational backgrounds; coming from a low-income background; being a first-generation college student).
-This statement may be used to nominate exceptional applicants for graduate fellowships.

 Upload the essay under “Diversity Statement” in the Materials section in the graduation application.